-A Postgraduate Master’s Loan is a new type of loan introduced by the government to help with course fees and living costs while you study a postgraduate master’s course.
+A Postgraduate Master’s Loan can help you with course fees and living costs while you study a postgraduate master’s course.

 The funding for postgraduate loans differs depending on where you normally live.
 There are separate rules for Scotland, Wales or Northern Ireland.
 Moving somewhere to study does not count as normally living there.